GoogleCloudPlatform/pubsub/kafka-connector/README.md

 ### Running a Connector

-1. Copy the cps-kafka-connector.jar to the place where you will run your Kafka connector.
+1. Copy the pubsub-kafka-connector.jar to the place where you will run your Kafka connector.

-2. Create a configuration file for the Cloud Pub/Sub connector and copy it to the place where you will run Kafka connect.
-The configuration should set up the proper Kafka topics, Cloud Pub/Sub topic, and Cloud Pub/Sub project.
+2. Create a configuration file for the Pub/Sub connector and copy it to the place where you will run Kafka connect.
+The configuration should set up the proper Kafka topics, Pub/Sub topic, and Pub/Sub project.
+For Pub/Sub Lite, this should also set the correct location (google cloud zone).
     Sample configuration files for the source and sink connectors are provided at configs/.